Nexmo/github-actions/openapi-release/README.md

 ## Configuration

-- `GH_ADMIN_TOKEN` - a custom github token to use to make API requests.
-This is needed as if Github actions creates a release, it doesn't trigger the release event for actions
+- `GH_ADMIN_TOKEN` - a custom GitHub token to use to make API requests.
+This is needed if the Github action creates a release, it doesn't trigger the release event for actions
 - `OAS_RELEASE_ACTIVE_BRANCH` - check if the push was to this branch before continuing (usually `master`)

 ## How it works